gadget-framework/gadget2/docs/userguide.md

 This is the maximum number of Gadget model runs that the Hooke & Jeeves algorithm will use to try to find the best solution.
-If this number is exceeded, Gadget will select the best point found so far, and accept this as the ’solution’, even though it has not met the convergence criteria.
+If this number is exceeded, Gadget will select the best point found so far, and accept this as the 'solution', even though it has not met the convergence criteria.
 A warning that Gadget has stopped without finding a solution that meets the convergence criteria will be printed.

 #### hookeeps

-This is the criteria for halting the Hooke & Jeeves algorithm at a minimum, and accepting the current point as the ’solution’.
-The algorithm has ”converged” when the size of each step in the search has been reduced to less than this value, and no further improvements can be made.
+This is the criteria for halting the Hooke & Jeeves algorithm at a minimum, and accepting the current point as the 'solution'.
+The algorithm has "converged" when the size of each step in the search has been reduced to less than this value, and no further improvements can be made.
 This means that each parameter in the Gadget model is less than hookeeps from their value at the (local) optimum.
 Larger values of